-While they aren’t the newest batch of smartphones from Apple, the iPhone X, iPhone 8 and 8 Plus are still exciting phones, especially if you’re unsure about newest devices.
-So what are you options?
+While they aren’t the newest batch of smartphones from Apple, the iPhone X, iPhone 8 and 8 Plus are still exciting phones, especially if you’re unsure about more expensive devices.
+So what are your options?
 You can buy your preferred new iPhone 8, or 8 Plus, outright and find a good SIM-only plan.
 Prices for the iPhone 8 start at $1,079.
 Or, you can sign up to a handset phone plan and gradually pay off your new phone in monthly instalments, alongside your plan inclusions.

 Both can be good options, but in this review we’ll focus on the handset plans offered with the iPhone 8 and 8 Plus.
 All of the plans featured below come with unlimited talk and text, plus varying amounts of data and other extra incentives.